Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 • Warping wood or peeling paint

 If these symptoms appear, adjusting humidity levels quickly can prevent further moisture damage.
-You can compare these indicators to broader symptoms listed in our guide on signs of hidden moisture in walls.
+You can compare these indicators to broader symptoms in our guide to signs of hidden moisture in walls.

 Signs Your Humidity Is Too Low